 Because I rode to college at 8:00AM and it was still butt-cold most mornings, I wore a WOOL HAT.
 Therefore, no helmet.
 I asks the council members: “Why is it you mandate the use of a helmet that is ventilated and designed for warm weather only?”
 The answer is simple, though I did not hear this.
 In Washington, it doesn’t dawn on local government officials that anyone but desperate bums and kids use the bicycle to transport oneself around the city.
 To them, it’s recreation.

 There’s yet another reason to not wear a helmet.
 Ever ridden all day long?
 I have – and the risk of skin cancer is higher and worse than cranial injury by riding the long white line.
 This is why, upon meeting people during my touring adventures, I explained to those that vocally challenged my helmetlessness and asked: “Why haven’t they invented a SUN helmet?”
 The little visor does NOT cut it, as you need 360 degrees of sun protection.
 Nope, I don’t do chemicals on my skin – sunblock is not the way for me, after the research I’ve seen.
 I have a bald spot.
+I use a legionnaires hat when I’m out running errands.
 So, the question is – when does Senna wear a helmet, and when does he choose not to?
 (Because it is a conscious choice based upon sound risk management and circumstantial functionality)

 Group rides, pacelines, mountain biking, road racing, big city traffic, Boston especially, or anywhere that feels more like combat than a bike ride, and… to set an example for children.

 Riding to the cafe, or on quiet neighborhood streets.
 Towing a trailer slow, or riding ALL DAY or for many hours.